vue-interface/vue-interface/packages/form-control/docs/form-select.md

 # Form Select

-The `form-select` utility class is a [form component](./forms) that provides a flexible and customizable select dropdown with customizable sizes, states, and colors.
+The `form-select` utility class is a flexible and customizable Tailwind CSS utility to style select fields.

 ## Basic Usage